-This design is about the dozenth iteration, if I count some of my early converted-domestic-gas-cylinder designs which I started as long as 15 years ago, so my liking for cylindrical cases pre-dates the MacPro 'Ash-tray' by a good 12 years and any resemblance is purely coincidental.
+This design is about the dozenth iteration, if I count some of my early converted-domestic-gas-cylinder-filled-with-coolant-oil designs which I started as long ago as the late 1990's, so my liking for cylindrical cases pre-dates the MacPro 'Ash-tray' by a good 15 years and any resemblance is purely coincidental.
 The technology keeps getting smaller, so my designs keep having to shrink!
 From a materials-cost and -handling perspective this is good, though it has caused some aesthetic issues that had to be worked through.
 I am also hitting the limit for passive-thermal-management as surface area has shrunk to the limits of what can support heat-disapation into air, even with lower TDP chips.

 Above is the current planed form for the next generation of the ICE processing core.
-Scale-wise, it is a little larger than the size of a 4 litre paint tin.
+Scale-wise, it is a little larger than one foot (335.6mm precisely) in both diameter and height.
 Actual implementation won't begin until at least late this year (November-ish).
 At present I am specifying and pricing various components and making mock-ups from scrap chipboard to be sure I am happy with the scale and ratios.

 The metal plates have beveled edges to give some interest to the sides as well as to hide the joins between each metal plate.
 The slight increase in surface area will help heat disapation also.
 Two of these 13mm plates are bolted together internally for each functional part, with the components sandwitched between in form-cut cavities.
 A bus-bar carries power and data up the stack of plates as needed.